Nexenta/nedge-docker-volume/README.md

 ## Description
-This plugin provides the ability to use NexentaEdge Clusters as backend devices in a Docker environment.
+This plugin provides the ability to use NexentaEdge Clusters as backend devices in a Docker environment over nbd protocol.

 ## Prerequisites
 ### Golang